razzius/fish-functions/README.md

 In previous versions, other fish config including abbrs were included as well.
 That changed much more frequently than the functions, so I split them out.

-Now they are at https://git.sr.ht/~razzi/dotfiles (see that repository's README for isntallation instructions).
+Now they are at https://git.sr.ht/~razzi/dotfiles (see that repository's README for installation instructions).

 ## Contents